Autism Training Curriculums -

 911 Dispatchers

-Incorporating autism training into dispatcher education and ongoing professional development is a valuable investment in public safety and community well-being.
-Topics include speaking mannerisms (tone, speed, response wait time) for an autistic person who initiates a 911 call, as well as how to guide a reporting party (RP) in interacting with an autistic person.
-General autism awareness is also covered.
+Incorporating autism training into dispatcher education and professional development is a valuable investment in public safety and community well-being.
+Topics include appropriate speaking mannerisms—tone, speed, and response wait time—when interacting with an autistic person who initiates a 911 call, as well as guidance for directing a reporting party in their interactions.
+General autism awareness is also included.

 • Autism training for dentists